ThemeSurgeon/launchkey-php/README.md

 The create user call returns a ```\LaunchKey\SDK\Domain\DeOrbitCallback``` object that
 contains:

-* LaunchKey Identifier - A unique identifier for the user within the white label group.
-The value should be used to where a user hash would be used within the auth related calls.

 * QR Code URL - A URL to a QR code image that can be used to pair a device via a white label mobile application.